 Medication is always a difficult subject to approach for me.
 I have had both good and bad experiences with this particular method of help.
 I believe this is good because I can give a perspective from both sides.

 There are various different types of medication available for mental illnesses.
 The only person who should be telling you which you need and then prescribing them should be your GP, Psychiatrist or a Nurse Prescriber.

-The different types of medication;
+Different types of medication;